doit-solutions/DoIt.S3Client/README.md

 # do IT S3 Client
 [![NuGet Badge](https://buildstats.info/nuget/DoIt.S3Client)](https://www.nuget.org/packages/DoIt.S3Client/)

 A simple S3 (Simple Storage Service) client with support for uploading objects of unknown size.

 ## Why on earth would I want to upload objects of unknown size?!
-Well, you might, for example, want to compress a file/stream on the fly while uploading it to you S3 bucket.
+Well, you might, for example, want to compress or encrypt (or both!) a file/stream on the fly while uploading it to you S3 bucket.

 ## Good point!
 How would I do that?
 ```c#